Three-phase electric power: Three-wire and four-wire circuits

-For domestic use, some countries such as the UK may supply one phase and neutral at a high current (up to 100 A) to one property, while others such as Germany may supply 3 phases and neutral to each customer, but at a lower fuse rating, typically 40-63 A per phase, and "rotated" to avoid the effect that more load tends to be put on the first phase.
+For domestic use, some countries such as the UK may supply one phase and neutral at a high current (up to 100 A) to one property, while others such as Germany may supply three phases and neutral to each customer, but at a lower fuse rating, typically 40-63 A per phase, and "rotated" to avoid the effect that more load tends to be put on the first phase.

 A transformer for a "high-leg delta" system used for mixed single-phase and three-phase loads on the same distribution system.
 Three-phase loads such as motors connect to L1, L2, and L3.
 Single-phase loads would be connected between L1 or L2 and neutral, or between L1 and L2.
 The L3 phase is 1.73 times the L1 or L2 voltage to neutral, so this leg is not used for single-phase loads.

-Based on wye (Y) and delta (Δ) connection.
+Based on star and delta connection.
 Generally, there are four different types of three-phase transformer winding connections for transmission and distribution purposes: